-Kenya Moore Reveals Marc Daly Doesn’t Allow Her To Talk To His Parents: ‘I Was In The Dark’
+Kenya Moore Reveals That Marc Daly Doesn’t Allow Her To Talk To His Parents: ‘I Was In The Dark’

-Kenya Moore says that her husband Marc Daly isn’t transparent about every aspect of his life with her.
+Kenya Moore says that her husband, Marc Daly, isn’t transparent about every aspect of his life with her.

 In a recent clip from Real Housewives of Atlanta, which can be found on Bravo’s website, Moore explained how she and Daly didn’t always have open communication with one another.
-According to the outlet, Moore addresses the aftermath of the couple announcing their separation on a Sunday, April 5 episode of the series.
+According to the outlet, Moore addresses the aftermath of the couple announcing their separation on the Sunday, April 5, episode of the series.

 In one clip, Moore is discussing the separation with a friend and why she and Daly decided to part ways.
-She told her friend that she felt like she was losing herself in her marriage to Daly as they were seated in Moore’s living room.
+As they were seated in Moore’s living room, she told her friend that she felt like she was losing herself in her marriage.
 She also explained that the two were frequently involved in fights with one another, which she said happened when she would try to have a calm and mature conversation with her husband.

 “One of my issues with him is not being able to just have a conversation without yelling or anger or crossing lines.
 I know it’s not me, and I know how hard I’ve fought for this marriage,” Moore admitted.
 “I stopped caring about my feelings, and all I was doing was just trying to be everything he wanted me to be and work through everything as best I could to keep my family together.”